miroslavpejic85/mirotalk/README.md

 - Is `100% Free` and `Open Source`
 - No download, plug-in or login required, entirely browser based
-- Unlimited users, without time limitation
+- Unlimited number of conference rooms without call time limitation
 - Desktop and Mobile compatible
 - Optimized Room Url Sharing (share it to your participants, wait them to join)
 - WebCam Streaming (Front - Rear for mobile)